russellshen/MinimaLIST-Project/README.md

     since rent-seekers have a good nose for sniffing out what is lucrative and trying to exploit good hardworking trusting people who do not realize the value of defensive language and assume that everyone who is friendly to them is acting in their material interest.

+I hope you like what I have to offer and distribute the material as-is AND with full credit to me BUT NO commercial use of this project as-is AND NO derivatives.
+Constructive feedback would be fantastic and useful as well, and any questions can go to the the appropriate places linked for engagement, or my email address as well that is tied to this GitHub account.

+All the best,
+Russell Shen.

 ## License